KiYari/perf/README.md

 A(Yasuhiko Asaka) - A japanese specialist.
 ###########################################################################################################
 5. Plan notes
 a) D greets P and declares a problem: his company is unprofitable.
-In case to improve it's productivity D invites A. A introduces himself and briefly tells about new technology he is to explain.\\\
+In case to improve it's productivity D invites A. A introduces himself and briefly tells about new technology he is to explain.\n
 b) P says that his company is fine and only thing he need is more time.
 D is displeased about P's outgiving.
-D tells some more information about why this technology can boost P's productivity and says P shoult at least listen to A.\\\
+D tells some more information about why this technology can boost P's productivity and says P shoult at least listen to A.\n
 c) A thanks D and tells his point of view about ultrasonic chips creation.
 P says his opinion.
-D expresses that this technology can bring money.
+D expresses that this technology can bring money.\n
-d) A and P discussion about new generation of computer chips and why we should use it.
+d) A and P discussion about new generation of computer chips and why we should use it.\n
 e) At conclusion P agrees to try new technology.
 A proposes his help in this.
-D thanks A and says some final words.
+D thanks A and says some final words.\n